Ireland

 In another case reported in 2017, the High Court refused to accept a request by the Child and Family Agency to disclose the HIV status of a teenager in their care to another girl who they alleged he was having unprotected sex with.
 The teenager denied the claims, and the Court determined that there was insufficient evidence to warrant a breach of his confidentiality to inform the girl, who was unaware of the proceedings.
 No criminal case was initiated.

-In a tragic case, in 2009, the Office of the Director of Public Prosecutions accepted a defence that exposure to spit from an HIV-positive person constituted provocation, with a subsequent downgrading of charges.
+In a tragic case in 2009 (not included in the case count above), the Office of the Director of Public Prosecutions accepted a defence that exposure to spit from an HIV-positive person constituted provocation to violence, with a subsequent downgrading of charges.
 The case related to the killing of a 50-year-old man who the assailant presumed was HIV-positive.
 The act occurred after an argument escalated and the deceased spat at the accused before crossing the road and moving away.
 The man died after he was pursued, and the assailant punched him to the ground and stomped on his head using his full body weight.
 HIV cannot be transmitted by spit.

 Laws